Defence Expo 2022, to be held in Gandhinagar, postponed

 The Defence Expo 2022, proposed to be held in Gandhinagar, Gujarat from March 10 till March 14, has now been postponed due to logistics problems being experienced by participants, a spokesperson in the Defence Ministry said on Friday.

 The new dates will be communicated in due course, the spokesperson added.
+This year's DefExpo would be the 12th edition of prestigious biennial defence exhibition.

 Due to logistics problems being experienced by participants, the #DefExpo2022 proposed to be held in Gandhinagar, Gujarat from March 10th till March 14th is postponed.
 The new dates will be communicated in due course.